banderlog/opencv-python-inference-engine/README.md

 #### CUDA

 I did not try it.
-And it is not in the package for certain [reasons](https://github.com/banderlog/opencv-python-inference-engine/issues/9).
+But it cannot be universal, it will only work with the certain combination of GPU+CUDA+cuDNN for which it will be compiled for.

 + [Compile OpenCV’s ‘dnn’ module with NVIDIA GPU support](https://www.pyimagesearch.com/2020/02/10/opencv-dnn-with-nvidia-gpus-1549-faster-yolo-ssd-and-mask-r-cnn/)
 + [Use OpenCV’s ‘dnn’ module with NVIDIA GPUs, CUDA, and cuDNN](https://www.pyimagesearch.com/2020/02/03/how-to-use-opencvs-dnn-module-with-nvidia-gpus-cuda-and-cudnn/)